appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ## Summary

-In this tutorial, we have learned how to configure Kafka ACL, Kafka User, install `Provectus UI for Apache Kafka` and manage Kafka Users in Kafka UI.
-We have also seen how to add ACL rules to restrict access to topics for different users.
+In this tutorial, we have learned how to configure Kafka ACL, Kafka Users and how to install `Provectus UI for Apache Kafka` and manage Kafka Users in Kafka UI.
+We have also learned how to add ACL rules to restrict access to topics for different users.
 As a next step, you can try to add more users and ACL rules and manage those users in Kafka UI.
-Also, you can try to produce and consume messages from the UI to topics, configure Kafka Connectors and manage those connectors in Kafka UI.
+Also, you can try to produce and consume messages from the UI to Kafka topics, configure Kafka Connectors and manage those connectors in Kafka UI.

 ## Support